 Radiation Oncology Residency Program

-The New York Methodist Hospital Department of Radiation Oncology Residency Training Program is an educational program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-It offers four-years of residency training in the specialty of radiation oncology, which follows the resident's satisfactory completion of one year of clinical training (internship) in medicine, surgery, or a transitional program at any institute accredited by the ACGME.
+The New York Methodist Hospital Radiation Oncology Residency Training Program is fully-accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+We offer four years of post-graduate training in the specialty of radiation oncology following completion of a year of training in an ACGME-accredited medical, surgical, or transitional year internship.

 Hani Ashamalla, M.D., Department Chairman and Program Director

 Sameer Rafla, M.D., F.R.C.R., Chairman Emeritus